-Hence an $\alpha$ -approximation algorithm for Bin Packing would also solve Partition in polynomial time: we can just solve the converted Bin Packing problem, and if m = 2, then output 'Yes', whereas if $m \geq 3$ , then output 'No'.
+Hence an α -approximation algorithm for Bin Packing would also solve Partition in polynomial time: we can just solve the converted Bin Packing problem, and if m = 2, then output 'Yes', whereas if $m \geq 3$, then output 'No'.

-• Thus, Bin Packing is a problem that can be approximated to some constant $\alpha = 1.5$ , but not arbitrarily well, i.e. not for any $\alpha > 1$ .
+- Thus, Bin Packing is a problem that can be approximated to some constant $\alpha = 1.5$, but not arbitrarily well, i.e. not for any $\alpha > 1$. - Let us consider a classical graph question.

-TSP Approximation 2.8
+2.8 Metric TSP Approximation